AMWA-TV/is-05/README.md

 ### Interaction with the Node API###

 The Connection Management API supersedes the now deprecated method of updating the "subscription" parameter on Node API receivers in order to establish connection.
-The two methods of operation are likely to co-exist for some time, and as such the following best practice should be followed when both are in use:
+The two methods of operation are likely to co-exist until Version 2.0 of TR-04.
+As such the following best practice should be followed when both are in use:

 * Where a client updates the Node API subscription the result on connection management should be the same as if the client had first staged the parameters and then called an immediate activation.
 That is to say that the new parameters will be reflected both in the staged and active endpoints of the receiver.
 * Where a client updates a Connection Management API receiver the active ```sender_id``` parameter should be populated in the Node API subscription parameter with key ```sender_id```.